Government Business (Energy) Branch

-The Energy Policy Branch provides advice to the Minister for Energy in regards to his portfolio responsibilities relating to the Tasmanian and national energy sector.
+The Government Business (Energy) Branch provides advice to the Minister for Energy in regards to his portfolio responsibilities relating to the Tasmanian and national energy sector.
 This includes:

 - Engaging with Tasmania’s energy businesses and providing policy advice to the Minister on the objectives and performance of state-owned businesses.